almazgimaev/sly-blog-multi-image-annotation-/README.md

 # Multi-View Image Annotation for Improving Computer Vision Model Training.

-In the world of machine learning, the quest for **more accurate and robust models** continues to drive innovation.
-One promising approach that has gained considerable attention is **multi-view images annotation**.

-It is a method that leverages multiple perspectives to **enhance the machine learning process**.
-By incorporating multiple perspectives, whether it's different data modalities or diverse feature spaces, multi-view image annotation enables learning algorithms to better comprehend and generalize visual data, as well as **identify specific object features**, leading to improved **recognition accuracy**.
+🌐 In the world of machine learning, the quest for more accurate and robust models continues to drive innovation.
+One promising approach gaining considerable attention is **multi-view images annotation**.
+It leverages multiple perspectives to **enhance the machine learning process**, incorporating diverse data modalities and feature spaces.
+This enables learning algorithms to better comprehend and generalize visual data, identifying specific object features for **improved recognition accuracy**.

-🚀 It's crucial to train models to recognize objects not just in standard views, but in various **real-world scenarios**, capturing multiple perspectives and enabling them **to tackle everyday challenges**.
+Crucially, models must recognize objects not just in standard views but in various real-world scenarios, capturing multiple perspectives to **tackle everyday challenges efficiently**.

-But it can be difficult to find a convenient tool in which you can annotate data from different angles without switching between tabs each time.
-Such a tool would significantly speed up the annotation process, as you would not have to switch to a different angle each time and search for the desired object, which would waste time, concentration, and reduce efficiency.

-So, how do we get started with efficiently Multi-View Image Annotation?
-First, we need to choose the right annotation tools, and that's where **Supervisely's advanced labeling tool** comes in.
+Finding a convenient tool to annotate data from different angles without constant tab switching can be challenging.

+🚀 That's where **Supervisely's advanced labeling tool** comes in and solves this, speeding up the annotation process and enhancing efficiency.

-In this brief video, I will demonstrate how to annotate multiple photos of cars from various angles obtained from an online car sales website, using a unified grid for annotation.
+In this brief video, I will demonstrate how to annotate multiple photos of cars from various angles obtained from an online car sales website, using a unified grid for annotation. 🎬

 ![](yt.png)